puvadeee/bluebrain/README.md

-##3. iOS App
+##4. iOS and Android Apps

-In Safari on on your iOS device goto http://cannybots.github.io/cannybots-beta/
+The apps are available in source form in the repo and also on the respective app stores.

-You will have needed to provide us with your Device ID for this to install and run.
+Apple users can go [here](https://itunes.apple.com/us/app/cannybots/id932910715?mt=8) Android user can go [here](https://play.google.com/store/apps/details?id=com.cannybots.cannybots)

-##4.
+##5.
 Using the programmer

-isntall the altest drivers form the www.ftdichip.com website.
+Install the altest drivers form the www.ftdichip.com website.